FgForrest/evitaDB/docs/blog/en/05-building-documentation-portal.md

 > to that was only matter of tweeking the actual request according
 > to [Github API guide](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api?apiVersion=2022-11-28).

-Here is an example of url outsourcing the data from Gitlab:
+Here is an example of URL outsourcing the data from Gitlab:

 ```
 https://gitlab.example.com/api/v4/projects/13083/repository/files/app%2Fmodels%2Fkey%2Erb/raw?ref=master